dkoo/meteorite/README.md

 ### Some More Detail

+See the **Options** menu to:
-* Export your stories in .md or .html format using the **Action** menu above.
-Or delete your story, if you want to.
+* Export your stories in .md or .html format
+* Delete your story (currently irreversible)
-* Toggle increased font size or scroll sync (synchronized scrolling between edit and preview windows) in the **Settings** menu.
+* Toggle increased font size or scroll sync (synchronized scrolling between edit and preview windows)

+You can also:

 * Expand any pane in the editor by clicking on the expand icons in the upper-right corner of each pane (desktop only).
 * Toggle editor/preview mode by tapping the eye logo in the top menu bar (mobile only).

-## Version

-0.1.0.
-This version is Phase 1 of development.
-Phase 2 will add offline editing via local storage and revisions management systems.
-Phase 3 will add multi-user copy editing features.
-See Future Plans below for more details.

 ## Technical Details